Christmas (Clay Walker album)

-Christmas is a Christmas album by American country music singer Clay Walker.
+Christmas is the first Christmas album by American country music singer Clay Walker.
 It was released September 10, 2002, on Warner Bros.
 Records.
 It features Walker's renditions of various Christmas songs.
 "Blue Christmas" and "Feliz Navidad" both charted on the Hot Country Songs charts from Christmas airplay.

 Background

 Walker told Country France, "The Christmas album we just made should be coming out right now.
 The thing I like about it so much is all of the songs are standards.
 No written, new material.
 I would rather personally sing along to a standard myself.
 So I just put myself in other people’s place.
 The thing I like the most about it is that it has orchestra, strings, horns, real orchestra, its costs a lot of money to make."